Jeffrey Vinokur: Early life

-Jeffrey Vinokur was born in 1990 to Russian immigrant parents and attended Montvale Public Schools.
+Jeffrey Vinokur was born in 1990 to Russian immigrant parents.
+He attended Montvale Public Schools.
 His early interest in science was fueled by doing kitchen science experiments in elementary school, which later progressed to creating a chemistry lab in his parents' garage at age 14, where he would do amateur experiments like making sodium metal from household supplies.
 Vinokur began conducting biochemistry research at age 15 at Rutgers University.

-While a senior at Pascack Hills High School, he began learning the hip-hop dance genre of "popping" through online videos and DVDs.
+While a senior at Pascack Hills High School, he began learning the dance genre of "popping" through online videos and DVDs.
 He later traveled to New York City to take classes from leading practitioners of the dance style such as Jazzy J of The Electric Boogaloos.
 Afterwards he began posting dance tutorials on YouTube under the username "TheRussianTiger," and the videos have since garnered millions of hits.

-Vinokur first combined science and dance together while attended the University of Wisconsin–Madison as a biochemistry major where he conducted biofuels research.
+Vinokur first combined science and dance into a performance while attending the University of Wisconsin–Madison as a biochemistry major.
 He received guidance from UW-Madison chemistry professor Bassam Shakhashiri, UW-Madison physics professor Clint Sprott, and lecture demonstrator Jim Maynard.
 The performance was later premiered on America's Got Talent in 2010.

 Career

 TV & Media Appearances

 Vinokur premiered as "The Dancing Scientist" on the fifth season of America's Got Talent where he successfully placed in the Top 100 acts out of 70,000 auditions.
-The America’s Got Talent appearance lead to Vinokur hosting a monthly science segment on the local CBS News in Madison, Wisconsin beginning in 2011.
-The local news appearances lead to him co-hosting a series of science segments on the Discovery Channel (Canada) show Daily Planet in 2012.
+The America’s Got Talent appearance lead to Vinokur hosting a monthly science segment on the local news in Madison, Wisconsin beginning in 2011.
+These local news appearances eventually lead to him appearing on the Discovery Channel (Canada) show Daily Planet in 2012.

-In 2014, Vinokur began performing science demonstrations on national TV talk shows, with appearances on The Today Show, The View, Rachael Ray, The Queen Latifah Show, Fox & Friends, Home & Family, AMHQ With Sam Champion, as well as internationally on "Nippon-yo!
+Since 2014, Vinokur has been performing science demonstrations on national TV talk shows, with appearances on Good Morning America, The Today Show, The View, Rachael Ray, The Queen Latifah Show, Fox & Friends, Home & Family, AMHQ With Sam Champion, and internationally on "Nippon-yo!
 Sekai-wo Taose!
 FUJIYAMA," a show on Fuji TV in Japan.

-In 2020, Vinokur appeared in a Super Bowl commercial for TurboTax and hosted educational science content for Walmart.
+In 2020, Vinokur appeared in a Super Bowl commercial for TurboTax.

+In 2023, Vinokur was nominated for a national Emmy award as part of the Children's and Family Emmy Awards.
+The category was “Outstanding Interactive Media” and the awards were presented by the National Academy of Television Arts and Sciences.

 Live Shows

-Vinokur’s stage show called “So You Think You Can Do Science?” has been performed at the World Science Festival, Liberty Science Center, Maryland Science Center, Saint Louis Science Center, USA Science and Engineering Festival, Caltech, Singapore Science Festival, Smithsonian Institution, and toured over 400 schools nationwide.
+Vinokur’s live stage shows have been performed at the World Science Festival, Liberty Science Center, Maryland Science Center, Saint Louis Science Center, USA Science and Engineering Festival, Caltech, Singapore Science Festival, Smithsonian Institution, and over 400 schools nationwide.